An Official Statistics Publication for Scotland

-- The staff sickness level was 7.4 average working days lost (AWDL) per staff year in the 12 month period ending March 2017 (3.3% of working days were lost).
-This is an increase in the number of AWDL for the same period last year (7.2 AWDL March 2016)
+- The staff sickness level was 7.6 average working days lost (AWDL) per staff year in the 12 month period ending March 2018 (3.4% of working days were lost).
+This is higher than the number of AWDL for the same period last year (7.4 AWDL March 2017).

 The figures released today were produced in accordance with professional standards set out in the Code of Practice for Official Statistics.

-The statistics contain quarterly data from March 2012 to March 2017.
-The statistics present:
+The statistics contain quarterly data from March 2012 to March 2018 and present:

 - full time equivalent numbers and headcounts in each directly employed staff category